Peace from the Bible

 In 1873, Horatio Spafford, wrestling with the loss of his son to scarlet fever and the destruction of his business in the Great Chicago Fire, sent his wife and four daughters by boat ahead of him to England while he tied up loose ends.
 Sadly, their ship collided with another ship and sank.
 Only his wife was rescued.

-Horatio hurried to England to be with his wife, and as he passed over the waters where his daughters drowned, he quietly penned the words “It is Well.”
+Horatio hurried to England to be with his wife, and as he passed over the waters where his daughters drowned, he quietly penned the words for “It is Well.”
 You may know the first stanza:

 When peace like a river attendeth my way,